Sun City (South Africa)

 Sun City is a luxury resort and casino, situated in the North West Province of South Africa.
-It is located between the Elands River and the Pilanesberg, about 140 km northwest of Johannesburg, near the city of Rustenburg.
+It is located between the Elands River and the Pilanesberg, built on the land of Bakubung Village (known as Ledig) about 140 km (90 miles) northwest of Johannesburg, near the city of Rustenburg.
 The complex borders the Pilanesberg National Park.
 It is made up of a number of themed sub-resorts with hotels on each, including the original Sun City Resort, The Cabanas, The Cascades and the Lost City (The Palace).

 History

 Beginning

 Sun City was developed by the hotel magnate Sol Kerzner as part of his Sun International group of properties.
 It was officially opened on 7 December 1979, then located in the Bantustan of Bophuthatswana.

 As Bophuthatswana had been declared an independent state by South Africa's apartheid government (although unrecognised as such by any other country), it could provide entertainment such as gambling and topless revue shows, which were banned in South Africa.
 Those factors, as well as its relatively close location to the large metropolitan areas of Pretoria and Johannesburg, ensured that Sun City soon became a popular holiday and weekend destination.
+During apartheid, Sun City imposed severe restrictions on the ability of black South Africans to enter the Sun City area legally.